frelon/suse-elemental/docs/building-linux-image.md

 ## Prepare basic configuration

-To build a Linux-only image, users of the `elemental3-toolkit` can apply their basic configurations at installation time in the following ways:
+To build a Linux image, users of the `elemental3-toolkit` can apply their basic configurations at installation time in the following ways:

 * Through a [system extension image](#configuring-through-a-systemd-extension-image)
 * Through a [configuration script](#configuring-through-a-configuration-script)